Karim Sanjabi: Career

 As the general secretary of the National Front during the revolutionary uprising of 1978–1979, Sanjabi and his colleagues initially wished to negotiate a peaceful solution with the Shah.
 However, on 3 November 1978, he met as representative of the National Front with Ayatollah Ruhollah Khomeini in France.
 He had gone there hoping to convince Khomeini to support the creation of a coalition government headed by the National Front.
-Despite the rising revolutionary fervor, Sanjabi and many other liberals had remained loyal to the idea of a constitutional monarchy with the Shah as ceremonial figurehead and they wished to bring Khomeini over to their point of view.
+Despite the rising revolutionary fervor, Sanjabi and a number of other liberals had remained loyal to the idea of a constitutional monarchy with the Shah as ceremonial figurehead and they wished to bring Khomeini over to their point of view.
 Khomeini, however, refused to budge and reiterated his demand for the overthrow of the monarchy.
 In the end, Sanjabi, acting as head of the National Front, capitulated to Khomeini's demands.
 In addition, he accepted the leadership of Khomeini and opposed to the alliance with the Tudeh party.
 Sanjabi emerged from his meeting "with a short declaration that spoke of both Islam and democracy as basic principles", and Sanjabi declared his support for Khomeini and joined his forces.

 After the overthrow of the monarchy on 11 February 1979, Khomeini "explicitly refused to put the same word, democracy, into either the title of the Republic or its constitution."
 Sanjabi served as the foreign minister of the provisional government led by Mehdi Bazargan between 11 February and 1 April 1979, replacing Ahmad Mirfendereski in the post.
 Sanjabi believed and stated that without resolving the Palestinian issue there shall be no peace in the region.
 Sanjabi also condemned Shahpour Bakhtiar for accepting the Prime minister position offer by the Shah.
 He was replaced by Ebrahim Yazdi as minister of foreign affairs in April.